chrishoward-au/Architect/readme.txt

 As per Headway licencing

 = Support =
-Support for the beta version is available at: [Architect Beta](http://discourse.pizazzwp.com)

-For all other Pizazz support, please send an email to support@pizazzwp.com or access the support form in WP Admin> PizazzWP > About & Support
+For support, please send an email to support@pizazzwp.com

-= Known issues =
-This is BETA software.
-So there are many besides these ones!
-* In tabbed navigation, Firefox ignores padding

 == Screenshots ==

 1. Architect Panel Designer showing magazine style article design
 2. Post on front end using magazine style artcile design
 3. Architect Blueprint - Content selection.
 4. Architect Blueprint - Layout design
 5. Slider example

-== To Do ==
-* Add method to load preset styles
-* Add method to load preset layouts
-* Add margin stylings for other elements.
-* Make slider easier to setup multiple panels across

 == Changelog ==

+= 0.9.2.1 =

+* FIXED: Thumbnails not scaling when theme is Headway

 = 0.9.2 =
 * ADDED: Option when Feature is in content, to show it in the excerpt, content or both.